 - Fatigue and malaise: A lingering tiredness that can persist beyond the acute phase, sometimes described as “brain fog.”

-- Loss or alteration of taste and smell: Though less common than in previous years, these symptoms still occur, often in milder forms.
+Example: Lisa’s splitting headache was her first and most severe symptom, lasting 48 hours before subsiding to a dull ache. - Loss or alteration of taste and smell: Though less common than in previous years, these symptoms still occur, often in milder forms.

 3. Gastrointestinal Indicators